tom4sg/nyu_corner_datathon_2025/README.md

 # NYU x Corner Datathon 2025 Solution

-A comprehensive Retrieval-Augmented Generation (RAG) solution for place/venue search using hybrid embeddings and vector similarity search.

-## Overview

 This notebook implements a RAG recommendation system in Python to match open-ended user queries with NYC venues using structured tags, reviews, and image data.